About David C. Rice

 Board Certified in Thoracic Surgery

-His primary interest involves managing this rare cancer with surgery.
+Rice’s primary interest involves managing mesothelioma with surgery.
 Throughout his research, Rice has worked with some of the most renowned specialists to further understand the effects of using intensity-modulated radiation therapy after performing surgery.

 While studying the outcome of this approach, Rice has maintained a focus on improving the survival rate in the patients he treats.